A retailer’s guide to the Interchange Fee Regulation

 Our guidance on our approach to monitoring and enforcing the IFR provides more information on the transactions that are not covered by the interchange fee caps.

-The European Commission’s intention with the IFR caps is to redistribute the revenue from issuer banks to merchants and on to consumers.
 To read about the IFR in more detail visit the IFR section of our website.

 Since 13 January 2018, you’re not allowed to charge customers extra if they pay using certain payment methods, including a card that is capped by the IFR.
 There are limited circumstances in which you may still surcharge a customer.
 The Department for Business, Energy and Industrial Strategy has published guidance on surcharging rules.
 You risk being reported to the local trading standards office if you do not comply with rules on surcharging.